Spring Break Teen Tours: Adventure, Service & Safe Travel Abroad

 Spring Break is one of the best opportunities for high school students to explore a new country.
 Rustic Pathways’ Spring Break Teen Tours combine meaningful community service, cultural immersion, and supervised adventure, all in a fast-paced, 7–10 day program designed specifically for teens.

-With more than 40 years of experience, our programs offer a transformational alternative to traditional spring break trips.
+With 43 years of experience, our programs offer a transformational alternative to traditional spring break trips.

 Explore all Spring Break Programs